 So he said, “Come.”
 Peter got out of the boat, walked on the water, and came toward Jesus.
 But when he saw the strong wind he became afraid.
 And starting to sink, he cried out, “Lord, save me!”
-(Matt 14:29-30)
+(Matthew 14:29-30)

 Peter had a little faith in the midst of his doubts, says Bunyan; and so with crying and coming he was brought to Christ.